-Ethics Review and Approval.
+Methods section: Ethics Review and Approval.
 All manuscripts that describe biomedical studies of individual human subjects must include explicit assurance that signed informed consent was obtained from each subject or from their legal guardian and that the study protocol was reviewed and approved by the appropriate ethical committee.
 Any manuscript describing experimental studies with animals must include explicit assurance that animal care was humane and in accord with institution guidelines.
-In a statement at the end of the manuscript, identify Institutional Review Board (IRB) approval and name the approving IRB.
 Specify that participants signed written informed consent.
-If IRB approval or written informed consent was not obtained, authors must explain why not.
+If IRB approval or written informed consent was not obtaine, authors must explain why not.
 Keep this information blinded for review (no author names or institutional information).

 References.
 In the text, cite references by name and date.
 For more than two authors, use the first surname and et al. In the final list, they should be in alphabetical order, including the complete title of the article cited, and names of up to ten authors, followed by et al. Journal abbreviations should follow Council of Science Editors style.
 In the following examples notice the punctuation, do not use all capitals, do not underline.